 How to rewrite "malloc" from scratch ? (with C)

-This tutorial presents the way of recoding about-memory functions like "malloc", "free", "realloc", "memcpy", ... without the standard library
+Learn to recode memory allocation functions such as "malloc", "free", "realloc", "memcpy", ... without the standard library

-This post has the goal to help you making these functions, but the work remains for you (I give you pseudo-code or code parts to help) !
-With these following explanations, you will get the principle and then you could make the functions by yourself.
+The purpose of this post is to help you make these functions, but the work remains to you (however, I will give you pseudo-codes or code parts to help)!
+With these following explanations, you will understand the principle and then you will be able to make the functions by yourself.
 Right, let's start.

 First malloc

-This is a "dumb" memory allocation function, like I used to call it.
+This is a "dumb" memory allocation function as I use to call it.
 We will not keep it, but you can start to introduce your code with this one.

 void* my_malloc(size_t size) {